omniV1/250/Milestone/Readme.md

 # UML Diagrams

-## Properties
 - `Size`: Length of the board's sides, indicating the number of cells horizontally and vertically.
 - `Grid`: A two-dimensional array holding `Cell` objects that make up the game board.
 - `Difficulty`: Determines the density of bombs on the board.
 - `BombIndicator`: A special constant to mark cells containing bombs.

-## Construction
-- The constructor sets up the board with a given size and default difficulty, initializing each cell with its position.

-## Functionality
 - `SetupLiveNeighbors`: Randomly places bombs on the board according to the difficulty.
 - `CalculateLiveNeighbors`: Determines the number of adjacent bombs for each cell, marking bomb cells with the bomb indicator.